sage-code/eve/manual/databases.md

 * A record can be used as parameter into a function or method;
 * A record can contain attributes of type record called nested records;
 * A function can return a record variable as a result;
-* A list, array or a matrix can contain a collection of records;
+* A list, set or table can contain records;
-* A record can contain references to arrays and matrices;

 ### Restrictions
 * Records are static structures.
 Once defined we can not add new fields;
-* Records can not contain arrays, lists or matrices but can contain references to them;
-* Records can not be used until they are initialized using default constructor or literal;
+* Records can not be used until they are initialized;

 ### Record literals
 A record literal is enclosed in parenthesis (,,,) having elements separated by coma.
 Elements of a record literal are represented using pairs separated by ":" like name:value.
 The record literal can span one or many lines and is similar to JSON notation.

-Record literals can be used so save records in files.
-A array  of records can be saved and can be loaded from files very fast using this format and is human readable.
-So I guess this can be a data format, but not a very efficient one.
+Record literals can be used to save records in files.
+A list of records can be saved and can be loaded from files very fast using this human readable format.
+This can be a data format, but not a very efficient one though.

 **Example**
 ```